 If you think you have asthma and have frequent attacks of wheezing or coughing, schedule an appointment to see our best primary care doctors NYC.
 It is better to treat asthma early as it can help to prevent the condition from worsening over time and may prevent long-term lung damage.

-These lung function tests are frequently conducted before and after taking a medication that will open your airway.
-If your lung function improves after using the medication, you may have asthma.
-Other tests that may be useful include imaging tests to scan your lungs and nose cavities, and allergy testing.
+We frequently conduct these lung function tests before and after you take a medication that will open your airway.
+If your lung function improves after using the medicine, you may have asthma.
+Other tests that may be helpful include imaging tests to scan your lungs and nose cavities and allergy testing.
 Our doctors can help you formulate an accurate diagnosis and treatment plan.

 The physical exam and diagnostic tests will help determine the severity of your asthma and are used to tailor your treatment.
 Treatment aims to provide long-term control and prevention in stopping asthma attacks before they begin.

-Usually, you will learn to recognize triggers and can take steps to avoid them, and you will need to make sure your daily asthma medications are effective in controlling symptoms.
+Usually, you will learn to recognize triggers and take steps to avoid them, and you will need to make sure your daily asthma medications are effective in controlling symptoms.

 Asthma Treatments in NYC

-The medication prescribed depends on your age and your symptoms and factors that trigger your asthma.
-Asthma treatment may involve long-term medications that are generally taken daily, and which make it less likely you will have an asthma attack.
-All asthma symptoms should be evaluated by your physician for an accurate diagnosis and treatment plan and to exclude any serious condition.
+The medication prescribed depends on your age, symptoms, and factors that trigger your asthma.
+Asthma treatment may involve long-term drugs that you would generally take daily, making it less likely to have an asthma attack.
+All asthma symptoms should be evaluated by your physician for an accurate diagnosis and treatment plan and to exclude any severe condition.

 Medications for Long-Term Relief

 Medications may include inhaled corticosteroids that are anti-inflammatory drugs.
 These must be used for several days to weeks to reach the full benefits.
-Long-acting beta-agonists are inhaled medications that open the airways, and which are taken with an inhaled corticosteroid.
+Long-acting beta-agonists are inhaled medicines that open the airways.
+You would take them with an inhaled corticosteroid.
 Combination inhalers use both these medications.
 Oral medications such as leukotriene modifiers can relieve asthma symptoms for up to 24 hours.
-Medication management changes with time and is based on your symptoms, your doctor will be able to put you on the right regimen after a complete evaluation.
+Medication management changes with time, and we base it on your symptoms.
+Your doctor will be able to put you on the proper regimen after a complete evaluation.

 Asthma Attack Treatment for Quick Relief